Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 EOF
 ```

 Once the mTLS strict mode peer authentication policy has been applied, we will now see if we can again get a response back from the `store-front` service from a client not using mTLS.
-Run the following command to curl to the `store-front` service again.
+Run the following command to curl to the **store-front** service again.

 ```bash
 kubectl exec -it ${CURL_POD_NAME} -- curl -IL store-front.pets.svc.cluster.local:80
 ```

-Notice that the curl client did not receive the HTML from the prior attempt.
-The error returned is the indication that the mTLS policy has been enforced, and that the `store-front` service has rejected the non mTLS communication from the curl client.
+Notice that the curl client failed to get a response from the **store-front** service.
+The error returned is the indication that the mTLS policy has been enforced, and that the **store-front** service has rejected the non mTLS communication from the test pod.

 #### Deploying External Istio Ingress

 By default, services are not accessible from outside the cluster.
 When managing your workloads with the Istio service mesh, you want to ensure that if you expose a service for communications outside the cluster, mesh policy configurations can still be preserved.

 The AKS Istio AKS add-on comes with both a external and internal ingress gateway that you can utilize to expose your services in the service mesh.
-In the following steps, we will show how to enable an external ingress gateway to allow the `store-front` service to be reached from outside the cluster.
+In the following steps, we will show how to enable an external ingress gateway to allow the **store-front** service to be reached from outside the cluster.

 The following command will enable the Istio ingress gateway on the AKS cluster.
-This may take several moments.

 ```bash
 az aks mesh enable-ingress-gateway \